jvaubourg/puppetlabs-nginxpack/README.md

 ##Overview

 This module installs and configures Nginx (lightweight and robust webserver).
 It's a pack because you can **optionally** install and configure PHP5 at the same time.
 There are three types of vhost available (basic, proxy and redirection) and some smart options for Nginx and PHP.
-This module is full IPv6 compliant because we are in 2013.
+This module is full IPv6 compliant because we are in the 21st century.

 * [PuppetLabs Forge](https://forge.puppetlabs.com/jvaubourg/nginxpack)
 * [GitHub Repository](https://github.com/jvaubourg/puppetlabs-nginxpack/)